smartcontractkit/chainlink-local/README.md

 User Contracts tested with Chainlink Local can be deployed to test networks without any modifications.

+> <b>NOTE: The use of Chainlink Local for CCIP development presumes you have prior knowledge of [Chainlink CCIP](https://docs.chain.link/ccip) and its primitives.
+We recommend going through the [tutorials](https://docs.chain.link/ccip/tutorials/) in the documentation prior to using this tool.
+It is also assumed that you are familiar with either [Harhdhat tooling](https://hardhat.org/) or [Foundry tooling](https://book.getfoundry.sh/).</b>

 ### Installation

 Install the package by running: